-If you are experienced, have a boat and just want to sail (not to race) then that's fine, but please check with us first so we can give guidance on where to sail so you keep clear of the race but are still in sight of the rescue boat.
+To participate in casual sailing on Sundays you should have some experience and ideally your own boat, although we do have some club boats that can be borrowed.
+Please check with us first so we can give guidance on where to sail so you keep clear of the race but are still in sight of the rescue boat.

-If you have never sailed but want to try then please get in touch and we can sort something out.
+We don't provide sailing lessons (see below) but if you have never sailed and want to try then please get in touch and we can see if we can sort something out.

 What to bring

 Sailing is a water sport, so bring clothes that can get wet, a towel, and a dry change of clothes.
 SSC has male/female changing rooms, toilet facilities and showers.
 Wetsuits are needed for smaller boats.
 You'll also need suitably enclosed footwear and a personal floatation device (PFD) or buoyancy aid.
-If you forget or don't have one then we may have spares, but you can also check out this advice on selecting the right PFD here: http://www.mysailing.com.au/news/choosing-the-right-pfd).
+If you forget or don't have one then we may have spares.

 It is usually sunny and 2 hours of sun reflecting from all angles brings high levels of UV exposure, so bring a high factor sunscreen and suitable headwear.